theneolanders/resonite-voice-bridge/README.md

 ### Notes

-Note the [ ] and _ characters in the events to simplify Protoflux parsing.
+Note the [ ] characters in the events to simplify Protoflux parsing.

 You can add new languages by modifying the JS and HTML files located in _internal/static and _internal/templates.
 Any BCP 47 language tag Google supports should work.